Lightning-Universe/lightning-flash/docs/source/quickstart.rst

 Tasks
 -----
-Flash is built as a collection of Tasks.
-A task is highly opinionated and laser-focused on solving a single problem well, using state-of-the-art methods.
+Flash is comprised of a collection of Tasks.
+A task is a laser-focused solution for a single problem using state-of-the-art methods, enabling you Inference, Finetune and Train a model on your own data in minutes.

 Here are examples of tasks: